 |--||View||16 Oct 2020|

-It includes journal articles, book chapters, patents, conference proceedings, technical reports, substance database.
+Join this workshop to learn how to search for journal articles, book chapters, patents, conference proceedings, technical reports, substance database and much more within the SciFinder-n.

-▪ Improve search efficiency with SciFinder-n's relevance ranking, Boolean operators and unique filter options
+▪ Improve search efficiency with relevance ranking, Boolean operators and unique filter options

-▪ Explore both journal and patent literature with ease using CAS indexing and PatentPak
+▪ Explore journal and patent literature using CAS indexing and PatentPak

-▪ Use Synthetic Methods and Retrosynthesis for reaction searching
+▪ Use Synthetic Methods and Retrosynthesis to plan multi-step synthesis for known and novel compounds with ease

 CINAHL Complete and Medline Training - Finding Quality Literature and Tips for Systematic ReviewCINAHL Complete is the definitive research tool for nursing and allied health professionals.
 Users get fast and easy full-text access to top journals, evidence-based care sheets, quick lessons and more, from 1937 to the present.